basho/basho_docs/source/languages/en/riakts/using/writingdata.md

 In the absence of information about which columns are provided, writing data assumes that columns are in the same order they've been declared in the table.

-The timestamps should be in UTC microseconds.
+The timestamps should be in UTC milliseconds.

 If all of the data are correctly written the response is:
 `ok` in Erlang, and will not raise an error in Ruby.